 - 1. First student: Identify a behavior from the pre-entrustable description for this EPA in the AAMC Faculty and Learners' Guide. - a.
-Next student: What type of thinking is associated, novice/robotic or integrated/anticipatory? - What is novice thinking? - What is the corresponding study behavior? - b.
-Where do you think the information for this EPA is addressed in the preclinical curriculum? (starter example: What courses show the cause and effect relationships needed for this EPA?)
+Next student: What type of thinking is associated, novice/robotic or integrated/anticipatory? - What is novice thinking? - What is the corresponding study behavior, i.e. how do robotic thinkers study? - b.
+Next student: Where do you think the information for this EPA is addressed in the preclinical curriculum? (starter example: What anatomy/biochemistry/physiology content is needed for this EPA?)
 Also, how does it match your own study emphasis? - 2.
-Next student: Identify another behavior from the pre-entrustable description.
-What type of thinking is associated? - a.
+Next student: Identify another behavior from the pre-entrustable description. - a.
 Next student: What type of thinking is associated, novice/robotic or integrated/anticipatory? - b.
-Next student: Where is this EPA addressed in the preclinical curriculum? - 3.
+Next student: Where is this type of thinking addressed in the preclinical curriculum? - 3.
 Continue this analysis until there is general agreement that at least three examples have been identified.
 [Note: Inclusion of at least three assures an appreciation of the variety of behaviors observed.] - 4.
 Next student: Identify a behavior from the entrustable vignette. - a.
 Next student: What type of thinking is associated, novice/robotic or integrated/anticipatory? - b.
 Next student: Where is this EPA thinking addressed in the preclinical curriculum?
-Also, in your own study skills?
+Also, in your own study skills? - 5.
+Continue this questioning until there is general agreement that all have been identified.

-- 5. Continue this questioning until there is general agreement that all have been identified. - 6.
-Next student: Show how ESPeak Mapping helps to develop the skills needed for this EPA.
-(Example: could you illustrate a cause and effect relationship in a concept map?) - 7.
-Next student: How does deliberate practice apply to this skill development [self-reflection is encouraged but generalization may be more comfortable during early discussion]? - 8.
+- 6. Next student: Show how ESPeak Mapping helps to develop the skills needed for this EPA.
+(Example: could you organize the physical examination in a concept map?) - 7.
+Next student: How does deliberate practice apply to this skill development [self-reflection is encouraged but less personal generalizing may be more comfortable during early discussion]? - 8.
 Next student(s): How does Jungian type apply to this EPA? - a.
 Limit discussion to intuitive and sensing preferences.
 How does each preference prefer to think? - b.
 Discussion should involve reflection on what preference requires most effort and is least trusted. - 9.
-Pursue additional interests or need for clarification as they arise.
+Pursue additional interests of the group or needs for clarification as they arise.